Hansel and Gretel: Plot

-The next morning, the witch locks Hansel in an iron cage in the garden and forces Gretel into becoming a slave.
+The next morning, the witch locks Hansel in a stable and enslaves Gretel.
 The witch feeds Hansel regularly to fatten him up, but serves Gretel nothing but crab shells.
-The witch then tries to touch Hansel's finger to see how fat he has become, but Hansel cleverly offers a thin bone he found in the cage.
-As the witch's eyes are too weak to notice the deception, she is fooled into thinking Hansel is still too thin to eat.
-After weeks of this, the witch grows impatient and decides to eat Hansel anyway.
+The witch then tries to touch Hansel's finger to see how fat he has become, but he cleverly offers a thin bone he found in the cage.
+As the witch's eyes are too weak to notice the deception, she is fooled into thinking Hansel is still too thin for her to eat.
+After four weeks of this, the witch grows impatient and decides to eat Hansel anyway.

-She prepares the oven for Hansel, but decides she is hungry enough to eat Gretel, too.
+She prepares the oven for Hansel, and then decides she is hungry enough to eat Gretel, too.
 She coaxes Gretel to the open oven and asks her to lean over in front of it to see if the fire is hot enough.
 Gretel, sensing the witch's intent, pretends she does not understand what the witch means.
-Infuriated, the witch demonstrates, and Gretel instantly shoves her into the hot oven, slams and bolts the door shut, killing the witch.
-Gretel frees Hansel from the cage and the pair discover a vase full of treasure, including precious stones.
-Putting the jewels into their clothing, the children set off for home.
-A white duck (swan in some versions) ferries them across an expanse of water, and at home they find only their father; his wife having died from an unknown cause.
-Their father had spent all his days lamenting the loss of his children, and is delighted to see them safe and sound.
-With the witch's wealth, they all live happily ever after.
+Frustrated, the witch demonstrates, and Gretel instantly shoves her into the hot oven, slams and bolts the door shut, leaving the witch to burn to death.
+Gretel frees Hansel from the stable, and the pair discovers boxes full of pearls and precious stones.
+Putting the jewels into their pockets, the children set off for home.
+A white duck (or swan in some versions) ferries them across an expanse of water, and at home they find only their father; his wife had died from an unknown cause.
+The children's father had spent all his days missing them and is delighted to see them safe and sound.

+With the witch's wealth, the children and their father live happily afterwards.